-All "Earth Notes" content is written by Damon Hart-Davis.
+Almost all "Earth Notes" content is written by Damon Hart-Davis.
 There are a few contributions from guests.

 Photos and images are largely from Damon.
 Some are from the Gallery.
 In all other cases appropriate permissions are held or available.
 (Up to the images being in the public domain in some cases.)

 For images from others, look for: